-Covid-19 coronavirus: Uncertain futures of museums and galleries
+Covid-19 coronavirus: Museums and galleries face uncertain futures

 It's not practical for most museums to open at level 2 because of the extra costs involved in areas like extra cleaning and staff costs, she said.

-Tocker expects it could take at least a year until the institutions are able to generate income from previously important sources including venue hire, retail sales and cafes.
+Tocker expects it could take at least a year until the institutions are able to generate income from sources such as venue hire, retail sales and cafes.

 While most museums do not charge general admission, for some it's their main source of income.